 Dipl.-Ing.
 Computer Engineering, 2007

 Hamburg University of Technology, Germany

 1 Year of Exchange Studies, 2004

 University of Waterloo, Ontario, Canada

 I am interested in information security aspects of practical systems.
 In particular, I am currently working on security of industrial control systems and the Industrial Internet of Things, for applications such as public infrastructure (e.g., public water systems and power grids).
 At SUTD, I was involved in the construction and operation of several of our practical testbeds in those areas (SWaT, WADI, EPIC).
 In addition, I have worked on physical layer security aspects of wireless and embedded systems, for example secure ranging, distance measurements and communication using wireless signals.
 I continue to work in those areas in the context of (I)IoT security.
-I also designed and implemented the "cloud" backend of the National Science Experiment, a project with 50,000 mobile sensors deployed in Singapore, used by more than 90,000 students to date.
+I contributed to the DP3T project on privacy-preserving COVID-19 contact tracing, and designed and implemented the "cloud" backend of the National Science Experiment (a project with 50,000 mobile sensors deployed in Singapore, used by more than 90,000 students).
 For three years, I co-organized the Secure Cyber-Physical Systems Week event at SUTD.
 I also co-organized the BATADAL competition for physical process attack detection algorithms.

 My research group is focusing on Security of Cyber-Physical Systems.
 I have exciting opportunities for PhD students and a PostDoc.